surajsinghgahlot/projects/Readme.md

                     b.
 It removes the time-consuming manual process of purchasing, uploading, & renewing SSL/TLS certificates. <br/>

 ### Solution:
-1. We find out that their fronted was static so we decided to host that on S3 backed by cloudfront to call index.html. <br/>
+1. We find out that their fronted was static so we decided to host that on S3 backed by cloudfront to call index.html <br/>
 2. We helped them to containerized their Dotnet applications to run on Kubernetes. <br/>
 3. Nginx was used as webserver infront of Dotnet with all the path routs configure plus by using ELB the inbound/outboud traffic was established for the container. <br/>
-4. The toughest challenge was to deploy cloudfront in such a way that it can divert the traffic by path based and with custom headers. <br/>
+4. The toughest challenge was to create cloudfront in such a way that it can route the traffic by path based & with custom headers. <br/>
-5.
+5. At last we created lots of terraform scripts to deploy all the application with 4-5 steps.